 Florida - West Palm Beach Field Office

 Offices sometimes close because of bad weather or unexpected events.
-During bad weather, call 561-904-4100 before traveling to make sure we are open.
+During bad weather, check this page or the main Office Closings page before traveling to make sure we are open.

 Field Office Director: Wendy Wilcox